 Kalimbwera Primary School, August 2012

-In August/September 2012, 22 ACC supporters and board members took a trip to South Africa and Malawi to visit school building sites (http://www.africaclassroomconnection.org/) and Books for Africa (http://www.booksforafrica.org/) recipients.
+In August 2013 ACC supporters and board members took a trip to South Africa and Malawi to visit school building sites (http://www.africaclassroomconnection.org/) and Books for Africa (http://www.booksforafrica.org/) recipients.
 Our travellers regularly posted stories, pictures and videos to our Facebook page.

-Our next Learning Tours to South Africa and Malawi are fast approaching.
-We invite you to join one of two 2013 group Learning Tours to travel to South Africa and Malawi as we visit school building sites for Africa Classroom Connection (www.africaclassroomconnection.org) and Books for Africa (www.booksforafrica.org) recipients.
-The two tours, led by Henry Bromelkamp, will repeat the same itinerary
+Learning Tours to South Africa and Malawi are planned for late summer/early fall of 2014.
+We invite you to join one of two 2014 group Learning Tours to travel to South Africa and Malawi The two tours, led by Henry Bromelkamp, will repeat the same itinerary–2014 Aug 2-19 (perfect for families!); or Aug 21-Sep 7 (second group).

-The cost per person person is $4700 (including airfare) plus a $1000 tax-deductible contribution.
-(These tours will result in building two new classrooms, enough for 80 students to continue their education, or a 40' container of 23,000 books serving 20 or more schools.
+The cost/person starts at $4900 (including airfare) plus a $1000 tax-deductible contribution.
+(Our tours will result in building new classrooms.
 We can give tips and a web site to help you raise funds.)

 Accommodations range from clean, safe, and simple to very nice.
 The itinerary includes some flights within Africa, and a few drives of several hours in large passenger vans.
 The itinerary includes: